 You may be wondering, how are aswangs created in the first place?
 Getting bitten, like by a European-style vampire, is not going to do it.
 (You would just be dead, I think.)
 In the Filipino version, the dying aswang vomits up a small black chick—as illustrated below—which the aswang-to-be must swallow.
 Waiter, check please.

 In European folktales, like those of the Brothers Grimm, the big bad wolf is eventually punished for eating children.
 But the victims of aswangs get no such justice.
-(Maybe because carrying a child to term and then actually delivering it has been the most dangerous thing a woman could do for most of history.)
+(Maybe because carrying a child to term and then actually delivering it has been the most dangerous thing a woman could do for most of history.
+That is another theme throughout my books.)

 This is very dark stuff.
 I don’t write novels this dark, but someone should.
 Maybe a new paranormal venture from #romanceclass?
 I cannot imagine an aswang hero, but maybe you can convince me.
 Or maybe not.